-- Preconditions of a method specify the precise circumstances under which that method can be executed. - \circ Precond. of divide (int x, int y)? [y != 0] - \circ Precond. of binSearch(int x, int[] xs)? [xs is sorted] - The best we can do in Java is to encode the logical negations of preconditions as exceptions: - o divide(int x, int y) throws DivisionByZeroException when y == 0. - binSearch(int x, int[] xs) throws ArrayNotSortedException when xs is not sorted. - It should be preferred to design your method by specifying the preconditions (i.e., valid inputs) it requires, rather than the exceptions (i.e., erroneous inputs) that it might trigger. - Create Version 2 by adding exceptional conditions (an approximation of preconditions) to the constructor and withdraw method of the Account class.
+- Preconditions of a method specify the precise circumstances under which that method can be executed. - Precond. of divide (int x, int y)? [y != 0] - Precond. of binSearch(int x, int[] xs)? [xs is sorted] - The best we can do in Java is to encode the logical negations of preconditions as exceptions: - o divide(int x, int y) throws DivisionByZeroException when y == 0. - binSearch(int x, int[] xs) throws ArrayNotSortedException when xs is not sorted. - Design your method by specifying the preconditions (i.e., service conditions for valid inputs) it requires, not the exceptions (i.e., error conditions for invalid inputs) for it to fail. - Create Version 2 by adding exceptional conditions (an approximation of preconditions) to the constructor and withdraw method of the Account class.